 The second shocker of the day was that these psychopaths who committed such an atrocity were Muslims and were doing this in the name of Islam.
 Islam?
 My religion?
 But why?
 When we’d been taught what a kind, just person our beloved Prophet Muhammadﷺ had always been.
 Islamic history states that there had been no fighting whatsoever until 13 years after he received the first revelation and was given the news that he was a prophet.
 Even though Muslims had been unfairly persecuted in Mecca since the onset of Islam, they were told not to retaliate.
 And then, even when they did, the rules in battle were to not harm women, children or any living thing i.e. animals and plants.
 And most importantly, an article written by Imam Zaid Shakir reminds us the Quran explicitly states ‘that whosever takes an innocent life… it is as if he has killed all of humanity, and whoever saves a life it is as if he has saved all of humanity.’
 Then, why? how?
 When we weren’t even fighting ‘a war’ did these people justify the killing of 1000s of innocent people?
 It was not justified, not right and now innocent people had been murdered and innocent muslims around the world would have to bear the brunt of this calamity.
 Despite these thoughts running through my mind, I was still blissfully unaware of what a massive impact this would have on my life.
 Click here to watch a very moving Ted talk by an inspiring American muslim lady, Dalia Mogahed on how this event affected her life.

 So, shortly after September 2001, I looked inwardly and began to practice my religion with more fervour than ever before.
 A massive influence for me, and a lot of other muslims in my generation, is a scholar called Sheikh Hamza Yusuf.
 Through his recorded teachings of the Quran and sayings of the Prophet Muhammad ﷺ, I learnt traditional Islam.
+Traditional songs about Islam became popular and people like Zain Bhikha and Sami Yusuf were a huge factor in supporting me in my new identity.
+They are still doing an amazing job of inspiring young people to be true to the Prophet’s initial message of spreading goodness and truth.
+May God reward them all.
 I began to separate the events that occurred, from my religion.
 Not in my name.
 These actions are not connected to us or our beliefs.
 I know you’ve heard this all before, but Islam is actually a peaceful religion and contrary to popular belief it was not spread by the sword.
 In it’s doctrine, it is closest to Judaism and Christianity, being one of the 3 mainstream monotheistic religions of our time.
 We all take Abrahamic roots and believe in only one God; Jesus is believed to be a prophet and not the son of God and Adam was our forefather and first man on earth.
 If you want to learn more about the basic nature of our beliefs, please listen to this song.

 Whilst living in London, I used to use the underground tube everyday to travel to university at the time.
 I’d recently begun to wear the headscarf and this highlighted my beliefs to people around me.
 I would get stared at and was given a wide berth whilst travelling.
 Some people actually seemed scared of me.